tringi/x32-abi-windows/README.md

 ## Changes since first release

 * replaced **std::rand** with **std::mt19937** and **std::uniform_int_distribution** to get better random distribution
-* nodes are preallocated and random-shuffled before inserted into tree to break potential allocation locality; this has caused the results to change, for worse, in all cases, but the least for x86-64X32
+* nodes are preallocated and random-shuffled before being inserted into tree to break potential allocation locality; this has caused the results to change, for worse, in all cases, but interestingly the least for x86-64X32
 * added some additional breaks between pointers to simulate real-world data; the results now show only 3% improvement which is nearing the margin of error

 *I'm still working on other ways to make the test conclusive*